AE7TB99/MIC8-Interpreter/README.md

 # MIC8-Interpreter
-A Multi Instance Chip8 Interpreter written in c++.
+A Multi Instance CHIP-8 Interpreter written in C++.